 GIVE LATER.
 Donors may also establish or add to a fund at Richland County Foundation through a planned gift.
 A donor can leave a charitable legacy for their family and their community using the following types of planned gifts:

-When you make plans for a gift to Richland County Foundation through your estate plan you become a member of the Legacy Society.
-A bequest to Richland County Foundation can be easily made through a simple designation in a will or trust to establish a fund or add to an existing fund.
+When you make plans for a gift to Richland County Foundation through your estate plan you can become a member of the Legacy Society.
+Let us know if want to be listed as a Legacy Society member.
+A gift to Richland County Foundation can be easily made through a simple designation in a will or trust to establish a fund or add to an existing fund.
 You may also establish a fund in your name that will go into effect after your lifetime.

 Charitable Gift Annuities

 A Charitable Gift Annuity provided by the Richland County Foundation allows you to make a gift to the community while at the same time providing you with a guaranteed income stream.
 It is an ideal plan for those who would like to make a significant gift during their lifetime but depend on the income from their assets.